cli135/mobius-transformation/Readme.md

 - `math.ml` and `rasterizer.ml`: 92%
 - `animation.ml` core logic is covered,
-  - test for hardcoded animation is irrelevant for testing since it is a visual test
+  - test for hardcoded animation is not relevant for / related to testing since it is a visual test
-- `ascii_printer.ml`: __%
+- `ascii_printer.ml`: 90%
 - `user_interface.ml`: This is I/O so it is not tested for coverage.